bbauska/UofM-Intro-HTML5/README.md

 lowercase letters.
 But by default, these are just going to either be a one, two, three, four, etc., or some sort of little disc.

-Finally one
-more tag that I know you&apos;re gonna see a lot of is the line break tag.
+<p>Finally one more tag that I know you&apos;re gonna see a lot of is the line break tag.
-Line break is simply a **&lt;br&gt;**, stands for line break, and this is a self-closing tag.
+Line break is simply a <b>&lt;br&gt;</b>, stands for line break, and this is a self-closing tag.
 Now one of the things that&apos;s very important that I tell you is when you&apos;re typing your code you can put as many line breaks in your code as you want.
 Enter, enter, enter, enter, enter.
 But the browser ignores all of it.
-The browser is not going to put something on a new line, unless it runs out of space or it specifically sees the **&lt;br&gt;** tag.
+The browser is not going to put something on a new line, unless it runs out of space or it specifically sees the
+<b>&lt;br&gt;</b> tag.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 113. attributes of elements (79) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">